 It’s not about taking your anger out on your boss or indeed on anyone else – that’s not going to help.
 It IS about directing the anger into positive action.
 You might not be able to wave a magic wand and make everything right in an instant, but you can do something.
 Set yourself daily positive actions and keep the energy going.

 Tell yourself this: You are NOT stuck in this job/company/team forever.
 You are NOT stuck here for the rest of your working life.
 6 months max.
-That’s it – decide that, no matter what, you are making a career transition and getting OUT OF DODGE within 6 months to a year.
+That’s it – decide that, no matter what, you are getting OUT OF DODGE within 6 months to a year.

 This is an immensely powerful step, because once you realise that you are NOT trapped, that this is TEMPORARY, your whole mind-set will change.
 A positive mind-set will help you to access your resilience.
 And you’ll become more ‘attractive’.
 And this means you’ll start spotting opportunities you simply couldn’t see before.
 OF course, you’ll need to do some planning, you’ll need to have an open mind, but once you decide that you’re not going to settle for plodding along and you put an end date on purgatory, you’ll start feeling better FAST.
 I promise!